English

 Year 7

-in year 7 students study language and literature change in Britain, from the earliest settlers who put words in our mouths to the Modernist writers who captured the essence of a fractured 20th century Britain.
+In year 7 students study language and literature change in Britain, from the earliest settlers who put words in our mouths to the Modernist writers who captured the essence of a fractured 20th century Britain.
 By studying this timeline and understanding the linguistic, literary, social and political changes that took place, students are able to draw on this knowledge in their future studies and understand the world they inhabit.
 Authors, books, poems and plays can be situated in time and place.
-Students in year 7 also read two full texts (The Lion, the Witch and the Wardrobe and Boy Overboard) and study a variety of poetry.
+Students in year 7 also read two full texts (The Lion, the Witch and the Wardrobe and Boy Overboard) and study 'The Hound of the Baskervilles' a detective genre novel.
+This novel allows them to understand and replicate features of detective fiction in their own writing.

 Year 8

-In year 8 students study four full texts including a Shakespeare play, a dystopian novel, an American 20th century classic and a 19th century English classic, as well as a selection of poetry from around the world.
+In year 8 students study three full texts including a Shakespeare play, a dystopian novel and an American 20th century classic, as well as a selection of poetry that explores different identities and perspectives.
 The emphasis in year 8 is on developing students' rhetorical writing - sharing their opinions in writing with articulation and skill.
-We draw on Greek expertise to teach rhetoric; more information can be found in the booklet at the bottom of the page.
+We draw on Greek expertise to teach rhetoric.
 The texts we read highlight important and complex themes such as liberty, restriction, segregation, friendship, honesty and autonomy.

 Year 9

 In year 9 students have the opportunity to consolidate and develop the skills they learnt in years 7 and 8 in terms of literary analysis and rhetorical writing.
 They develop their understanding of different types of restriction and alternative meanings of autonomy through the texts we study.
 They begin with Animal Farm, covering the historical and allegorical context and writing a speech; next they study the poems of four war poets including Wilfred Owen and compare the language used to create visceral responses in the reader; after war poetry they continue with the tragic theme by reading Macbeth, but identify the difference in his tragic hero status in comparison to traditional heroes at war.
 We draw on Greek theatre when studying his fascinating character.
+Students complete the year with Gothic Fiction, sampling various Gothic short stories and extracts and giving them the opportunity to craft their own writing using Gothic tropes and features.
 We believe that the work completed in year 9 prepares students for their GCSE course as it exposes them to more complex texts which challenge and equip them with the creative and analytical skills that are required to succeed at the highest level.

 Public Speaking

 We are very proud of our tradition of developing students' public speaking skills.
 Every year since 2009 the school has held a competition for all year groups which challenges them to speak on a specified topic for three minutes in front of a public audience.
-The competition typically attracts one in ten of our students; applications from years 7 and 8 in particular are always high.
 Students compete in heats and the enthusiasm and camaraderie shown is always spectacular.
-We believe strongly in creating an environment in which students feel confident and comfortable in sharing their viewpoints; to this end it is not unusual to find an impromptu parliamentary-style debate taking place of an afternoon in our building.
-Our debate squad is flourishing and we are about to host an inter-school debate competition with four other schools from North Norfolk.
+We believe strongly in creating an environment in which students feel confident and comfortable in sharing their viewpoints.

 The Importance of Reading